The guitar’s popularity spans all generations.

 Choosing the right size of guitar is essential.

-As you can see, there is no correct age to take guitar lessons.
+As you can see, there is no correct age to take guitar lessons for beginners.
 If you are exposed to music from an early age it will be a part of your world, and there are ways to begin learning guitar from an early age.

 Teenagers and adults have no such obstacles; if they are motivated, rigorous, attentive, disciplined, they can begin learning guitar or take lessons at any age.